-The Scottish Highlands surrounding Inverness are a foreboding and wild landscape.
+The Scottish Highlands surrounding Inverness is a foreboding and wild landscape.
 Full of rolling glens, deep lochs and thick forests.
-This is the perfect environment for the intrepid explorer to discover the wide array of wildlife that call this beautiful part of Scotland home.
+This is the perfect environment for the intrepid explorer to discover the wide array of Highland animals that call this beautiful part of Scotland home.
 On your next visit to the Highlands why not try to spot some of our beautiful, yet elusive wildlife?
 We have curated a “Scottish Wildlife Safari” just for you!
 How many will you tick off the list?

-Perhaps the rarest animal on our list, The Scottish Wildcat isn’t some run of the mill moggy.
-The Scottish Wildcat differs from a regular domestic cat, it’s bigger, more robust with distinct markings.
+Perhaps the rarest animal on our list, the Scottish wildcat isn’t some run of the mill moggy.
+The Scottish wildcat differs from a regular domestic cat, it’s bigger, more robust with distinct markings.
 You will have to be incredibly lucky to spot one of these elusive animals.
-Less than 4,000 individuals exist today in Scotland and predominantly live in wooded habitats near forest edges.
+Fewer than 4,000 individuals exist today in Scotland and predominantly live in wooded habitats near forest edges.

 We’ve all seen the iconic photo of the majestic stag proudly standing in the middle of a glen while the mist rolls down the slopes.
 Why just leave it as a photo?
 Why not experience it yourself (from afar that is!)?
 The red deer is the UK’s largest land mammal, with males reaching a stag-gering 190 kg!
 These deer are common in all areas of Scotland and are easily distinguishable from other deer species due to their large branching antlers.

 The coastline around Inverness is a prime location for dolphin spotting in the Scottish Highlands.
 As the North Sea’s only known resident population of bottlenose dolphins can be found throughout the Moray Firth and down the east coast.
 You can even take a dolphin cruise to see these amazing creatures up close.
 Take a look at our guide to nearby dolphin spotting viewpoints.